-The Practicing Acceptance With Ice Cubes exercise, a resource from our Toolkit, helps clients practice acceptance of painful physical or emotional circumstances.
+The Practicing Radical Acceptance exercise helps clients practice acceptance of painful physical or emotional circumstances.

 Embarking on your journey with self-compassion can provide further insight into historical patterns and personal needs.
 Renowned specialist Kristin Neff provides this great self-compassion talk: